 MDU Reinsurance Ltd is based in Guernsey and its primary function is to provide access to global reinsurance markets for the business.

 The MDU has a zero-tolerance approach to slavery and human trafficking in its business and supply chains.
 It is committed to acting ethically and with integrity in all its business dealings and relationships.
-Whilst working on a stand-alone anti-modern slavery and human trafficking policy, we have long-established procedures to conduct checks to ensure that staff can legally work in the UK.
+We have long-established procedures to conduct checks to ensure that staff can legally work in the UK and no-one working for the MDU earns less than the living wage.
 We also have procedures providing appropriate protection for staff reporting concerns about non-compliance with laws, regulations and codes of practice relevant to our business.

-The MDU Board and senior management were briefed on the requirements of the Act.
+The MDU board and senior management are briefed on the requirements of the Act on an annual basis.

-Going forward, we will assess new suppliers for modern slavery and human trafficking risk.
+Going forward, we will continue to assess new suppliers for modern slavery and human trafficking risk.

 This statement will be reviewed annually.

-This statement is made pursuant to section 54(1) of the Act and constitutes our anti-slavery and hman trafficking statement for the financial year ended 31 December 2016.
+This statement is made pursuant to section 54(1) of the Act and constitutes our anti-slavery and human trafficking statement for the financial year ended 31 December 2022.